TheAsianNextDoor/Pins-R-Us/README.md

 - **controls**
   - Representations of specific dom elements with interactive Selenium functions
-  - If possible, attept to keep ussages of *actionUtils.js* in these files
+  - If possible, attempt to keep usages of *actionUtils.js* in these files

 - **websites**
-  - Contains the representations of each website's interactable dom elements
+  - Contains the interactable representations of each website's dom elements

 - **utilities**
   - actionUtils.js